Mera Peak Expedition

 - 1 mountain jacket (like Goretex or Micropore)

-- A quilt jacket is a must
+- A quilted jacket is a must

 - Rain cape